sebastienrousseau/password-generator/README.md

 Options:
-  -v, --version              output the current version -t, --type <type>          specify a password type (default: "base64, complex or memorable") -l, --length <numbers>     specify a length for each iteration -i, --iteration <numbers>  specify a number of iteration -s, --separator <char>     specify a character for the separator
+  -v, --version              output the current version -t, --type <type>          specify a password type (default: "base64, memorable or strong") -l, --length <numbers>     specify a length for each iteration -i, --iteration <numbers>  specify a number of iteration -s, --separator <char>     specify a character for the separator